psugrg-web/silly-laravel/README.md

 ## Notes

 - PHP with Apache server requires root as a user therefore it's currently not possible to use it with normal user
+- It seems like the CSS and JS should be put in the `public` folder

 ## Inspiration